 I read this book in the mountains while on vacation in West Virginia.
 As soon as I read it, I could not wait to get back to where I had a cellphone signal and a data connection, so I could start making some of the changes in this book.

 I read this book three or four years ago now, and it absolutely revolutionized my business.
 There’s a few things in my business life that have been key tipping points for me.
 They have drastically changed the course of how our business has grown and how I have grown as a business owner.

 This was one of the first big ones.
-I can see a series of big events, three or four now, almost one a year, it seems like, but without this one to get things started, none of those other ones
+I can see a series of big events, three or four now – about one a year.
+It seems like without this one to get things started, none of those other ones would have happened.

 First, it forced me to confront reality of where my business was at and what I was doing with money.

 Second, and the reason I really, really loved this book, is it was very simple.
 It was easy to understand.
 The system was easy.
 It was easy to implement.
 I mean that because I get nothing out of selling you this book or telling you why it’s good.
 I give this book away on a regular basis because of the impact it had on me and my business.
 It was just huge.

 What I really loved about this book and why I was so excited to get back to civilization, and make some changes, is because it was so easy to get done, it just made sense to me.